The Best Hostels I’ve Stayed in Throughout Italy (Updated for 2026)

 - On site bar.
 No, I’m not an alcoholic.
 Bars mean socializing (and in Italy, they mean good coffee in the morning)

-- No more than a 20-minute walk or train/bus ride from the city center for big cities like Rome or Naples, or 10-minute walk for smaller cities like Florence or Genova.
+- No more than a 20-minute walk or train/bus ride from the city center for big cities like Rome or Milan, or 10-minute walk for smaller cities like Florence or Genova.

 - Comfortable beds